ggeorgovassilis/fauxjsp/README.md

 Constraints and missing features:

-* Cannot use taglibs out of the box.
+* Cannot use just third-party taglibs.
 You have to provide your own implementations of taglibs other than core taglibs.
 This means that c:out will work but you can't use third party taglibs such as [displaytag](http://www.displaytag.org) (unless you re-implement it for fauxjsp).
+* Not all core taglibs are supported and even not all features of the supported ones are implemented
 * I didn't read up on JSP/JSTL/servlet specifications.
 This implementation is "steer by sight" (aka "works for me").
 * Features of the core taglibs are still very limited
 * No scriptlets, at all